 Unlike the photosynthetic mechanisms utilized by today’s plants (which you will explore later in this section), these early organisms did not absorb the sun’s visible light.
 Instead these organisms absorbed a different portion of the solar spectrum (see Figure 11), called infrared radiation.
 They also did not produce oxygen as a by-product like plants do today, but rather produced sulfur containing compounds as by-products.

-It would not be for another billion years (~ 2.7 billion years ago) that single-celled cyanobacteria (Figure 2) would become the first photosynthetic organisms to absorb light from the visible portion of the spectrum and produce oxygen.
+It would not be for another billion years (approximately 2.7 billion years ago) that single-celled cyanobacteria (Figure 2) would become the first photosynthetic organisms to absorb light from the visible portion of the spectrum and produce oxygen.
 Over the course of the last 2.7 billion years, thousands of different forms of tiny single-celled plant-like organisms called algae have evolved, transitioning the photosynthetic apparatus through the process of evolution to larger, more complex modern day land and aquatic vascular plants.

 The process of photosynthesis is described in detail in Chapter 4.